Sculpture of Italy in Russia under Catherine II the Great. Monument to Catherine II Monument to Catherine II in the city

 History of the monument

-In the early 1860s, the idea arose to erect a monument in the city for the 100th anniversary of the accession to the throne of Catherine II.
-One of the variants of the monument, made to scale 1 ⁄ 16 life size, is located in the "Grotto" pavilion in Tsarskoe Selo.
-In the center of the park on Alexandria Square, a monument to Empress Catherine ΙΙ was opened in 1873.
+In the early 1860s, the idea arose to erect a monument in the city to mark the 100th anniversary of Catherine II’s accession to the throne.
+One of the monument options, made to scale 1 ⁄ 16 life-size, located in the Grotto pavilion in Tsarskoe Selo.
+In the center of the park on Alexandria Square, a monument to Empress Catherine II was opened in 1873.
 Its author is the artist Mikhail Mikeshin.

-In the late 1960s, vandals snatched and stole a sword from the hands of Alexander Suvorov.
+In the late 1960s, vandals snatched and stole the sword from the hands of Alexander Suvorov.
 It was reproduced again twice - attempts on the sword continue to this day.

 Authors

-The artist Mikhail Mikeshin took part in the construction of the monument, the sculptural work was done by Matvey Chizhov, who sculpted the statue of Catherine, and Alexander Opekushin, who created the figures surrounding the pedestal.
-The author of the design of the pedestal of the monument and the laurel wreath around its foot, the candelabra floor lamps, the inscription board under the foot of the monument is the architect David Grimm, who supervised all the work on the creation of the monument.
-The ornamental details of the lanterns were made according to the drawings of the architect Viktor Schroeter.
+The artist Mikhail Mikeshin took part in the construction of the monument, the sculptural work was carried out by Matvey Chizhov, who sculpted the statue of Catherine, and Alexander Opekushin, who created the figures surrounding the pedestal.
+The author of the project for the pedestal of the monument and the laurel wreath around its foot, the floor lamps, candelabra, and the inscription board under the foot of the monument is the architect David Grimm, who supervised all work on the creation of the monument.
+The ornamental details of the lanterns were made according to the drawings of the architect Victor Schröter.

-Around the pedestal are nine figures of prominent figures of the Catherine era: Field Marshal Pyotr Rumyantsev-Zadunaisky, statesman Grigory Potemkin and military leader Alexander Suvorov are facing Nevsky Prospekt, poet Gavriil Derzhavin and President of the Russian Academy Ekaterina Dashkova to Anichkov Palace, Prince Alexander of the Russian Academy of Sciences arts Ivan Betskoy - to the Public Library, polar explorer and naval commander Vasily Chichagov and statesman Alexei Orlov-Chesmensky - to the facade of the Alexandrinsky Theater.
-On the front facade of the monument there is a bronze plaque decorated with attributes of sciences, arts, agriculture and military affairs.
-On the book, standing among these attributes, the word "law" is written and the inscription is made: "To Empress Catherine ΙΙ in the reign of Emperor Alexander ΙΙ-th 1873".
+Around the pedestal there are nine figures of prominent figures of Catherine's era: Field Marshal Pyotr Rumyantsev-Zadunaisky, statesman Grigory Potemkin and commander Alexander Suvorov facing Nevsky Prospect, poet Gabriel Derzhavin and President of the Russian Academy Ekaterina Dashkova facing Anichkov Palace, Prince Alexander Bezborodko and President of the Russian Academy artists Ivan Betskoy - to the Public Library, polar explorer and naval commander Vasily Chichagov and statesman Alexei Orlov-Chesmensky - to the facade of the Alexandrinsky Theater.
+On the front façade of the monument there is a bronze plaque decorated with attributes of the sciences, arts, agriculture and military affairs.
+On the book, standing among these attributes, the word “law” is written and the inscription is made: “To Empress Catherine II during the reign of Emperor Alexander II, 1873.”

-According to the original plan, the monument was to be installed in Tsarskoe Selo, but later it was decided to install it in St. Petersburg in front of the Alexandrinsky Theater.
-Between the Alexandrinsky Theater and the monument to Catherine II, a park is laid out, which is called Catherine's.
+According to the original plan, the monument was to be installed in Tsarskoye Selo, but later it was decided to install it in St. Petersburg in front of the Alexandrinsky Theater.
+Between the Alexandrinsky Theater and the monument to Catherine II there is a square called Catherine's.

-The events of the last years of the reign of Alexander II - in particular, the Russian-Turkish war of 1877-1878 - prevented the implementation of the plan to expand the memorial to the Catherine era.
-DI Grimm developed a project for the construction of bronze statues and busts depicting the leaders of the glorious reign in the park next to the monument to Catherine II.
+The events of the last years of the reign of Alexander II - in particular, the Russian-Turkish War of 1877-1878 - prevented the implementation of the plan to expand the memorial of the Catherine era.
+D. I. Grimm developed a project for the construction in the park next to the monument to Catherine II of bronze statues and busts depicting figures of the glorious reign.
 According to the final list, approved a year before the death of Alexander II, six bronze sculptures and twenty-three busts on granite pedestals were to be placed next to the monument to Catherine.

 City's legends

-Wits say that the bronze figures of Catherine's favorites around the pedestal on the monument to Catherine with gestures demonstrate the size of their merits.
-Derzhavin alone makes a helpless gesture.
-And above them rises a majestic, depraved empress with a sly smile and a scepter as a standard in royal hands.
-In fact, of those depicted on the monument, Catherine's favorite (according to some sources, even a secret spouse) was only
+Wits say that the bronze figures of Catherine’s favorites around the pedestal on the monument to Catherine demonstrate with gestures the size of their advantages.
+Only Derzhavin throws up his hands guiltily.
+And above them rises the majestic depraved empress with a sly smile and a standard scepter in her royal hands.
+In fact, of those depicted on the monument, Catherine’s favorite (according to some sources, even her secret husband) was only

 Description

 The monument to Empress Catherine II was erected in the center of Ostrovsky Square in St. Petersburg on Nevsky Prospekt.
-Alexandrinsky Square was laid out around it especially for the landscape design of the monumental and sculptural composition.
+Especially for the landscape design of the monumental and sculptural composition, Alexandrinsky Square was laid out around it.

-Ostrovsky Square is framed by masterpieces of Russian architecture from different eras, in the depths of the square along the central axis is the Alexandrinsky Theater, its main pediment depicting an equestrian quadriga, ruled by the ancient Greek god Apollo, the patron of the arts, the theater building is an example of the art of Russian classicism.
-On the right side of the square is the St. Petersburg Public Library, founded by Empress Catherine II, an architectural monument of the 18th - 19th centuries, a repository of historical artifacts expressing the ideas of world human thought.
-On the left side, the Anichkov Palace, a former noble estate of the 18th century, which was owned by dignitaries in different historical periods, looks out onto the square with a side facade.
-For the construction of a new square, the center of which was to be a monument to Catherine II, part of the buildings of the Anichkov Palace estate were demolished.
+Ostrovsky Square is framed by masterpieces of Russian architecture from different eras; in the depths of the square along the central axis is the Alexandrinsky Theater, with its main pediment depicting an equestrian quadriga ruled by the ancient Greek god Apollo, the patron of the arts; the theater building is an example of the art of Russian classicism.
+On the right side of the square is the St. Petersburg Public Library, founded by Empress Catherine II, an architectural monument of the 18th and 19th centuries, a repository of historical artifacts expressing the ideas of world human thought.
+On the left side the Anichkov Palace, a former noble estate of the 18th century, which was owned by dignitaries in different historical periods, faces the square with a side facade.
+To create a new square, the center of which was to be the monument to Catherine II, part of the buildings of the Anichkov Palace estate were demolished.

-The idea to erect a monument to Empress Catherine II arose during her lifetime, but the queen rejected this venture, the decision to immortalize the image of the great Catherine II came during the anniversary date - the 100th anniversary of the accession to the throne of the most merciful Empress.
+The idea to erect a monument to Empress Catherine II arose during her lifetime, but the queen rejected this idea; the decision to perpetuate the image of the great Catherine II came during the anniversary date - the 100th anniversary of the accession to the throne of the most merciful empress.

-In the opened space, by decree of Emperor Alexander II, on November 24, 1869, the monument was laid, the date was not chosen by chance, November 24 is the day of St. Catherine.
-It was difficult to build the foundation for the monument, first they hammered oak piles, a rubble layer was laid on top, then a granite layer.
+In the newly opened space, by decree of Emperor Alexander II, a monument was laid on November 24, 1869; the date was not chosen by chance, November 24 is St. Catherine’s Day.
+The foundation for the monument was built in a complex manner; first they drove oak piles, laid a rubble layer on top, then a granite layer.

-The pedestal, round in plan, made of various rocks of Karelian granites, is wide at its base, composed of four parts from larger to smaller in ascending order, and a bronze figure of the Empress completes the composition.
-It is located on a round bronze plinth, which bears the main granite pedestal.
+The pedestal, round in plan, made of various types of Karelian granites, is wide at its base, composed of four parts from largest to smallest in ascending order, completes the composition with a bronze figure of the empress.
+It is located on a bronze round pedestal, which carries a main granite pedestal.

-The stone pedestal ends with a wide shelf on which sculptures of companions are located around the main figure.
-She stands omnipotent, majestic, full of dignity and peace, she is surrounded by associates - people who have embodied the ideas of the magnificent Catherine's age.
-With their talent, work in the military and national field, they created the greatness and independence of the Russian Empire.
+The stone pedestal ends with a wide shelf on which sculptures of the Companions are located around the main figure.
+She stands omnipotent, majestic, full of dignity and peace, she is surrounded by her companions - people who brought to life the ideas of the magnificent Catherine’s century.
+With their talent and labor in the military and national fields, they created the greatness and independence of the Russian Empire.

-On the front side of the pedestal there is a bronze plaque with a dedicatory inscription "To Empress Catherine II during the reign of Emperor Alexander II in 1873".
-The board is framed with objects symbolizing the directions of the empress and her associates, these are the military land-sea exploits of the commanders, the outstanding discoveries of new lands by Russian navigators, the development of sciences, art, the improvement of the state structure and the law of the Russian Empire.
+On the front side of the pedestal there is a bronze plaque with a dedicatory inscription “To Empress Catherine II during the reign of Emperor Alexander II, 1873.”
+The board is framed with objects symbolizing the activities of the Empress and her associates, these are the military land and sea exploits of commanders, the outstanding discoveries of new lands by Russian navigators, the development of sciences, art, the improvement of the state structure and law of the Russian Empire.

-The figure of the empress is harmoniously perceived from all angles, from the front side she, in her exact portrait likeness, dressed in flowing clothes, appears before us as an all-powerful queen.
-In her right hand she calmly but firmly holds the rod of imperial power, in her left hand rests a laurel wreath - a symbol of the greatness and strength of statesmen of all times and peoples.
-Her figure is both solemn and graceful, she is calm, but wants to go forward.
-This movement is reinforced by the falling mantle, the visible image of which tells us what an overwhelming burden of responsibility for her country the mother empress bears.
-As a true woman, Catherine appears before us in an elegant crown, at her feet is an imperial crown, under which is a scroll with a personalized monogram.
+The figure of the empress is harmoniously perceived from all angles; from the front side, in her exact portrait likeness, dressed in flowing robes, she appears before us as an all-powerful queen.
+In her right hand she calmly but firmly holds the staff of imperial power, in her left hand rests a laurel wreath - a symbol of the greatness and strength of statesmen of all times and peoples.
+Her figure is both solemn and graceful, she is calm, but wants to move forward.
+This movement is enhanced by the flowing mantle, the visible image of which tells us what an overwhelming burden of responsibility for her country the Mother Empress bears.
+Like a true woman, Catherine appears before us wearing an elegant crown; at her feet is an imperial crown, under which is a scroll with a personal monogram.

-The sculptural composition of the monument to Catherine II consists of two parts, on the lower circular granite shelf there are figures of associates, the monument is crowned by the figure of the empress herself, located on a bronze pedestal.
+The sculptural composition of the monument to Catherine II consists of two parts; on the lower granite circular shelf there are figures of companions; the monument is crowned by the figure of the Empress herself, located on a bronze pedestal.

-Who were these people, with their intelligence, work, feats, talent, devotion to their homeland, who created the greatness of Russia.
+Who were these people, with their intelligence, work, exploits, talent, devotion to their homeland, who created the greatness of Russia.

-A group of sculptural images by A. A. Bezborodko and I. I. Betsky tell the language of art about the development of state building.
+A group of sculptural images by A. A. Bezborodko and I. I. Betsky narrate the development of state building in the language of art.

 A separate group is represented by V. Ya.
 Chichagov and A. G. Orlov-Chesmensky.
 These people lived at different times.
 Orlov-Chesmensky defended the freedom of his homeland and historically close Orthodox Christian peoples.
-Chichagov was an outstanding explorer and navigator who devoted his whole life to the service of Russia.
+Chichagov was an outstanding explorer and navigator who dedicated his entire life to serving Russia.

-The monument to Catherine II was inaugurated on November 24, 1873 in the presence of the sovereign.
+The monument to Catherine the Second was inaugurated on November 24, 1873 in the presence of the sovereign.
 The event was accompanied by a military parade and fireworks.
-The entire architectural and sculptural complex was built over 12 years, the forces of the creators, their will, perseverance and faith in victory were crowned with a brilliant result.
-The monument, 15 meters high, is skillfully inscribed in the relatively small space of Ostrovsky Square in front of Nevsky Prospekt.
-Empress Catherine the Second looks into the future with a glance filled with greatness, her companions also think about the main thing - about the future of their native country.
+The entire architectural and sculptural complex was built over the course of 12 years; the strength of the creators, their will, perseverance and faith in victory were crowned with a brilliant result.
+The monument, 15 meters high, is skillfully integrated into the relatively small space of Ostrovsky Square in front of Nevsky Prospekt.
+Empress Catherine the Second, with a gaze filled with greatness, peers into the future, her associates also think about the main thing - about the future of their native country.

 • Sculptor